Date of Award:

 Finally, several experimental antiviral compounds were evaluated: rupintrivir, pleconaril, ribavirin, enviroxime and guanidine, all of which showed therapeutic potential in cell culture.
 In the animal model rupintrivir, pleconaril, ribavirin and enviroxime did not show any therapeutic effect.
 Only guanidine reduced the amount of virus that was found in the lungs as well as in whole blood.

-Evans, W. Joseph, "Development of an Animal Model for Enterovirus D68 for Screening of Antiviral Therapies" (2017).
+Evans, W. Joseph, "Development of an Animal Model for Enterovirus for Evaluation D68 for Screening of Antiviral Therapies" (2017).
 All Graduate Theses and Dissertations.
 6757.

 Available for download on Thursday, September 29, 2022